Find out more about the steps involved in our handling of complaints made to the Ombudsman and the Commissioner

 Applications for an internal review need to explain why the complainant is dissatisfied with the handling of their complaint or the decision made about their complaint.

-If an internal review application is successful, the review will be completed by an investigator who has not previously been involved in the handling of the complaint.
+If an internal review application is successful, the review will be completed by a staff member who has not previously made a decision regarding the complaint.
 This review will consider whether:

 - the complaint was handled fairly